Texas Roadhouse Rolls Copycat Recipe with Video

 It’s the absolute cherry on top, and it goes well with so many other recipes — sweet and savory alike.

-blooming yeast in mixer bowl
+yeast and milk in stand mixer bowl.

 Ingredient Notes & Suggested Swaps